Salah-Akil/darkreader-vscode-dark/README.md

 ## Shameless Plug

-Tokyo dark theme is also available for [Atom, iTerm, and more!](https://google.com/).
+Tokyo Dark theme is also available for [Atom, iTerm, and more!](https://google.com/).